 Pay a Contact

-2. When you register, your name and mobile number will be stored on a database managed by a third party for the participating banks and building societies.
-By registering for Pay a Contact, you agree we may provide your data to:
+2. When you register for Pay a Contact, your name and mobile number will be stored on a database managed by a third party for the participating banks and building societies.
+This information will be shared with: